 - Arrive at least 30 minutes early; late arrivals beyond 15 minutes risk cancellation without refund.

-- Plan commute in advance, considering traffic or possible delays near the test center.
+- Plan your commute in advance, considering traffic or possible delays near the test centre.

 GMAT Test Day Check-In Procedure